Business Conditions

 Compares the value of one attribute on the object being tested by the business rule with either a constant or the value of another attribute on the same object.

-For more information, refer to Business Condition: Attribute Value Comparison here.
+For more information, refer to Business Condition: Attribute Value Comparison.

 Evaluate JavaScript

-Runs defined JavaScript code added on the business condition using the same bindings that are available for the business action 'Execute JavaScript', as defined in Business Action: Execute JavaScript here.
+Runs defined JavaScript code added on the business condition using the same bindings that are available for the business action 'Execute JavaScript', as defined in Business Condition: Evaluate JavaScript.

 Important: Although the same binds are available, changing data via an Evaluate JavaScript business condition is not supported.